Four's a Crowd: Release

 With the success of The Adventures of Robin Hood, Errol Flynn was concerned about being typecast as a swashbuckler, and convinced Warner Bros. to cast him in other types of films, specifically screwball comedies.
 However, Four's a Crowd was not a success at the box office, and encouraged Warner Bros. to keep Flynn in action roles.

+Lewis wrote "I liked Four’s A Crowd.
+It wasn’t one of the really important things in my life, but it was a funny movie, a little deeper than most.
+The characters dictated the story and there was very little contrived in it once the premise was established."